Josenewmano/till_tech_test/README.md

 `const till = new Till`

-To create an order, enter the details of the customers = (table number (if `undefined` defaults to 'takeaway'), optional number of customers, and optional names of customers), then the items the customer would like, along with the quantities of each, as an object.
+To create an order, enter the details of the customers = (table number (if `undefined` defaults to 'Takeaway'), optional number of customers, and optional names of customers), then the items the customer would like, along with the quantities of each, as an object.
 E.g.:

-`till.create("1", "1", "Sarah" {"Cafe Latte": 1, "Blueberry Muffin": 1,"Choc Mudcake": 1})`
+`till.create("1", "1", "Sarah", {"Cafe Latte": 1, "Blueberry Muffin": 1,"Choc Mudcake": 1})`

 or (for a takeaway order):

-`till.create(undefined, undefined, "Geoff" {"Double Espresso": 1})`
+`till.create(undefined, undefined, "Geoff", {"Double Espresso": 1})`

 These orders can also be added to (before they are completed i.e. paid for) by entering the table number, as well as the items and quantitities of each to add.
 E.g.